Anti-Bribery and Anti-Corruption Policy

 A “business advantage” is anything that helps our business.
 It can be, for example, a contract, sale, agreement, or charter party.
 It also can be the acquisition of a permit or license needed to conduct business or, for example, to permit a voyage.

 There is no exception for small amounts.
-Even the provision or acceptance of items of small value can violate this Policy and Anti-Corruption Laws.
+Even the provision or acceptance of items of small value can violate this Policy and the applicable Anti-Corruption Laws.
 Similarly, it does not matter whether the bribe is actually provided or accepted; the mere offer, promise, agreement, or authorization of a bribe is enough to violate this Policy and Anti-Corruption Laws.

 4. Special Requirements When Dealing with Government Officials